shbrainard/gbsTools/README.md

 java -cp CopyBarcodes.jar CopyBarcodes $forwardReads $reverseReads $barcodes [fuzzy|retain|nothing]
 ```

 Rough benchmarking was performed on a MacBook Pro with a 3.3 GHz Intel Core i7 CPU and 16 GB of 2133 MHz LPDDR3 RAM.
+Forward
+read file was 28.64 GB, reverse read file was 29.74 GB.

 retain: ~4hrs